oes170611-netizen/legal/privacy-policy.md

 To power the AI assistant and food recognition, parts of your data are sent to third-party AI infrastructure we use as processors:

-- Chat messages and relevant context (e.g., your recent logs) are sent to Groq, our AI inference provider, to generate responses.
+- Chat messages and relevant context are sent to our AI inference provider, to generate responses.
-- Your nutrition queries may be matched against a knowledge base of food data using vector search (retrieval-augmented generation) to ground the assistant's answers in accurate nutrition facts.
+- Your nutrition queries may be matched against a knowledge base of food data using vector search to ground the assistant's answers in accurate nutrition facts.

 These providers process this data on our behalf to deliver the feature; they do not use it to train their own models except as disclosed in their own terms, and we choose providers that commit to not using submitted data for model training where possible.

 ### Advertising

-If you use the free tier, NutriCore may show ads via Google AdMob, including rewarded ads (which unlock in-app perks) and interstitial ads.
-To verify rewarded ads, ad-completion signals are validated server-side (server-side verification), which involves your device and Google's ad servers exchanging a signed callback with us — this is used only to confirm ad completion and prevent reward fraud, not to build an advertising profile of you beyond what AdMob itself does.
-AdMob may set identifiers and collect device information under Google's own privacy policy; where required, we request your consent before showing personalized ads.
+AdMob ads shown in NutriCore are non-personalized — they are not based on your browsing or app usage history.
+AdMob may still collect basic device and request data (like device type and general location) to serve ads and prevent fraud, per Google's Privacy Policy.

 ### Device and log data